Here’s how pros cap a gas line to a stove that’s no longer in use

 Capping a gas line depends on your home improvement plans.
 You should temporarily cap your gas line if you’re disconnecting an appliance during a renovation or remodel.
 If you’re moving a gas appliance or switching from gas to electric, permanently cap your gas line.

 For example, a spark of inspiration that drives you to change the placement of your stove requires capping your gas line.
-You could move the gas line, but it might be easier to add a new one.
+You could have a pro move the gas line, but it might be easier to add a new one.
 Replacing gas appliances with electric appliances also calls for completely sealing off the current line.

 Temporarily capping a gas line—for renovations or during travel—doesn’t require a permit.
 If you plan to remove a gas line and cap it completely, you’ll need to apply and pay for one through your town or city.
 Depending on your region and its local codes, you may pay between $25 and $100.
 To avoid a gas leak or other hazards, some cities take the job of permanently adjusting or capping a gas line out of the hands of homeowners.
 Instead, they require hiring a professional gas plumber.